Cosmian/cosmian_vm/README.md

 cosmian_vm --url https://cosmianvm.cosmian.dev app init --conf app.json
 ```

 The configuration file can be anything the application expects.
-Here, a json file.
+Here, a JSON file.
 It will be send to the `cosmian_vm_agent` and stored in the LUKS container in `/var/lib/cosmian_vm/data/app/app.conf`.

+Note: `data/app/` subpath is provided as `app_storage` variable by `agent.toml` configuration.

 If you call again `init` the previous configuration file is overwritten.